By focusing on the most predictive leading indicators, sales can improve productivity.

 Testing how well those behaviors predict outcomes, so the metrics stay focused and useful

-Look at what top sellers are doing and talk to frontline managers to form new ideas about what drives success
+Looking at what top sellers are doing and talking to frontline managers to form new ideas about what drives success

-Use data to test those ideas and measure the impact
+Using data to test those ideas and measuring the impact

-Share updates with managers and train them to coach using the new insights
+Sharing updates with managers and training them to coach using the new insights

 To increase sales productivity and effectiveness, develop an explainable framework of seller performance metrics organized into a clear hierarchy that links quantifiable metrics and enables sales operations leaders to prioritize the metrics based on comparative analysis.
 This brings clarity to teams and sets the groundwork for tracking and coaching.